creeperkatze/pihole-js/docs/guide/authentication.md

 # Authentication

-`pihole-js` automatically manages Pi-hole sessions for you.
+Pi-hole sessions are automatically handled for you by default.

 ## Password-protected installs